its-segu/monday-exercise/README.md

 - Drag-and-drop (`@dnd-kit/core` PointerSensor + KeyboardSensor) →
   `monday.api()` `change_simple_column_value` on the status column
+- Columns are drag-reorderable (`@dnd-kit/sortable`); order persists in `localStorage`
 - Optimistic UI; rolls back to the previous status on API failure
-- Click a card → `OrderDetailsModal` (Vibe `Modal`) reads fragrance metadata from `GET /fragrances` and renders ingredient cards with imagery
+- Click a card → `OrderDetailsModal` (Vibe `Modal`) with a master-detail slide layout — candle list on the left, recipe pane on the right — reads fragrance metadata from `GET /fragrances` and renders tier-based ingredient cards
 - "Open in Monday" button calls `monday.execute("openItemCard")` to hand off to monday's first-party item panel for files, comments, native columns, and any board-level automations